robvold/send_nudes/README.md

     a.
 Preferably an empty one
 3. Execute the shell-script

+Note: It may take some days before the text is visible in the commit calendar.

 ### Commands
 There are primarily two ways of running the code.
 You can make it print the default text, "send_nudes", by running:
 ``` bash